Unpackerr/unpackerr/README.md

 wanted a small single-binary with reasonable logging that can extract downloaded archives and clean up the mess after they've been imported.
 Why a separate binary instead of a Deluge plugin?
 Because I like Go more than Python and I wanted a fun project to work on over a weekend.
+At this point though, I'm weeks and weeks in.

 ## Logic